-The request for proposals is open to:
+The request for proposals was open to:

 - legal entities formed in Canada, including: electricity and gas utilities, electricity system operators, transmission system owners and operators (including provincial Crown corporations, agencies, co-operatives, Indigenous and municipally owned) and local distribution companies as direct or ultimate recipients; and

 - provincial, territorial, regional and municipal governments and their departments and agencies where applicable as initial recipients.

 A list of commonly asked questions and their answers will be maintained on this site.
 It will be updated as often as required.
 Please click here to go to the FAQs.